JesseGinnever/shuffle-exercise/README.md

 ## Objective:

-Your task is to create a deck of 52 playing cards and implement a method to shuffle the deck using a popular algorithm.
+Your task is to create a deck of 52 playing cards and implement a method to shuffle the deck.

 ## Requirements: